DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-1-how-hard-can-it-be/index.md

 ### Project Management on GitHub

 Since it's not just me working on this project, I've setup a GitHub Org as neutral territory, where I can collab with a friend who will be working on a web frontend for LabStore.
-The org is called [IllumiKnowLabs](https://github.com/IllumiKnowLabs), where you can find the repo for [LabStore](https://github.com/IllumiKnowLabs/labstore).
+The org is called [IllumiKnow Labs](https://github.com/IllumiKnowLabs), where you can find the repo for [LabStore](https://github.com/IllumiKnowLabs/labstore).
 It's perhaps too soon to open issues, but feel free to do so—just keep in mind it won't be a priority at this time.

 If you're curious, we're using GitHub Projects and a Kanban board to manage our issues and workflow.
 We keep separate release branches for backend and web frontend, with PRs to `main` requiring peer approval.